What is ICSI treatment? – Learn how it works step by step

 ICSI treatment may be a good option when the man’s sperm quality is not good enough to fertilize the egg.
-If the man’s sperm quality is very low – for example, due to a genetic condition – a surgery where the sperm cells are extracted from the testicles may be necessary before ICSI treatment.
-ICSI can also be recommended if no or few eggs have been fertilized at previous attempts with IVF.
+If the man’s sperm quality is very low – for example, due to a genetic condition – a surgery where the sperm cells are extracted from the testicles may be necessary before treatment.
+The fertility treatment method can also be recommended if no or few eggs have been fertilized at previous attempts with IVF.

 ICSI treatment with donor sperm

-Having ICSI treatment with donor sperm may be an option if a woman at earlier attempts has had few eggs fertilized or if there are only a few eggs to fertilize and the partner has no healthy sperm cells or there is no male partner.
-Here, you can read about what type of donor sperm can be used for ICSI treatment.
+ICSI treatment with donor sperm may be an option if a woman at earlier attempts has had few eggs fertilized or if there are only a few eggs to fertilize and the partner has no healthy sperm cells or there is no male partner.
+Here, you can read about what type of donor sperm can be used for ICSI.